ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.3 =
+* Feature - User Scores module for allowing users to submit event scores from the frontend.
+* Feature - Add custom post types to sample data generator in wizard.
+* Feature - Choose team or individual mode for tournaments.
+* Feature - New setup wizard for first-time installs.
+* Feature - Option to automatically create player profiles during user registration.
+* Feature - Choose team or individual mode for each event.
+* Feature - Send Off setting for player statistics to suspend minute count for that player.
+* Tweak - Remove horizontal scrolling in dashboard to fix hidden dropdowns.
+* Tweak - Revert text color overrides for dark color schemes in frontend styles.
+* Fix - Sponsors background color overflowing on some themes.
+* Fix - Borrowed players not automatically loading on event edit.
+* Fix - Played minutes calculation and player profile statistics.

 = 2.2.11 =
 * Fix - Timeout issue when tiebreaker checks for head-to-head standings.